milvus-io/milvus-docs/site/en/reference/milvus_config.md

 </div>

 <div class="alert note">
 In Milvus, index building and search computation are separate processes, which can be executed on `cpu`, `gpu`, or both.
-You can assign index building and search computation to multiple GPUs by adding GPUs under <code>search_devices<code> or <code>build_index_devices</code>.
+You can assign index building and search computation to multiple GPUs by adding GPUs under <code>search_devices</code> or <code>build_index_devices</code>.
 Please refer to the following YAML sample code:
 </div>

 ```yaml